LaconicNetwork/awesome-urbit/docs/self-hosted-defi-frontends.md

 - Generate and host a glob file
 - Publish app to your ship

 The first step is very much application dependent but only needs to be done once.
 Steps 2 and 3 are easily automated via familiar CI/CD pipelines.
-This tutorial outlines how to add any DeFi application to Urbit and gives examples of doing so for both Uniswap and Osmosis.
+This tutorial outlines how to add any DeFi application to Urbit and gives an example using Uniswap.
 Background reading of these Urbit docs is helpful as background.

 - https://docs.urbit.org/manual/getting-started/get-id
 - https://docs.urbit.org/manual/getting-started/self-hosted/cli